mvn-daipham2-hn/design_pattern_with_dart/strategy_pattern/README.md

 > Favor composition over inheritance.

 Creating systems using composition gives you a lot more flexibility.

-It lets you encapsulate a family of algorithms into their own set of classes, but it also enables you to change behavior at runtime.
+Not only does it let you encapsulate a family of algorithms into their own set of classes, but it also lets you change behavior at runtime.

 ## Noted Points:
 1. Take what varies and “encapsulate” it so it won’t affect the rest of your code.

 2. The result?
 Fewer unintended consequences from code changes and more flexibility in your systems!